ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

     function transferFrom(address sender, address recipient, uint256 amount) external returns (bool);
 ```

+Finally, `transferFrom` is used by the spender to actually spend the allowance.

 &nbsp;

-These events are emitted when the state of the ERC-20 contract changes.

 ```solidity